tobal/zorp-tutorial/start_basic_concepts.rst

 Administrative Hierarchy
 """"""""""""""""""""""""

 *Zones* group IP subnetworks that administratively belong together.
 What is it good for?
 In this way an administrative hierarchy can be created that is independent from the network topology, reflecting only the network policy.
-Imagine the situation when all those who are permitted to access an *FTP* servers for upload not belongs to the same IP subnet.
+Imagine the situation when all those who are permitted to access an *FTP* server to upload, does not belong to the same IP subnet.
 In this case we would have to add at least two IP based rules to our network policy.
-If we use *Zorp* we only have to add necessary IP subnetworks to the necessary *zone*.
+If we use *Zorp* we only have to add the necessary IP subnetworks to the necessary *zone*.

 Inheritable Rights
 """"""""""""""""""
 .. index:: single: protocol;FTP

-Other notable feature of zones, that they can be linked to a tree hierarchy.
+Other notable feature of zones is that they can be linked to a tree hierarchy.
 Access control rights are inherited between the levels of the *zone* tree.
 A top-level access is in effect in the lower levels as long as it is not blocked.
 For instance a top-level access can be the right to download from *FTP* servers.
-When a group of users should have special rights.
-These special rights can be granted in the lower levels of the *zone* tree.
+When a group of users should have special rights, these special rights can be granted in the lower levels of the *zone* tree.

 How Zone can be configured?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The simplest way to define a *Zone* to write the followings to the configuration file ``policy.py``.
-It defines an empty *Zone*, which has not contain any subnetwork, but can be referred from the firewall rules by its name ``zone``.
+The simplest way to define a *Zone* is to write the following into the configuration file ``policy.py``.
+It defines an empty *Zone*, which does not contain any subnetwork, but can be referred from the firewall rules by its name ``zone``.
 Obviously it is not so useful, but it is simple as we promised.

 .. code-block:: python

   Zone('zone')

-As it has already mentioned a *Zone* groups the administratively belonging IP subnetworks together, so we have to define these subnetworks somehow to give meaning to the *Zone*.
-It can be done by creating the ``Zone`` class with additional ``addrs`` parameter, which value must be an iterable object, which contains IP subnetworks in CIDR notation.
+As mentioned before, a *Zone* groups the administratively belonging IP subnetworks together, so we have to define these subnetworks somehow to give meaning to the *Zone*.
+It can be done by creating the ``Zone`` class with the additional ``addrs`` parameter.
+It's value must be an iterable object, which contains IP subnetworks in CIDR notation.

 .. code-block:: python